 It’s important to remember that the essay is just one part of a holistic application process.
 Your answers are important because they help provide context that probably won’t exist in other parts of your application.
 However, essays are not compared side-by-side because no two students are the same.

-In general, the panelists discussed that essays should be:
+In general, essays should be:

 - Structured and formatted properly